ThePhD/ThePhD.github.io/_posts/2021-06-30-Encodings with ztd text.markdown

 >
 > 仕事　プログラミングです。

 We load that file into a `std::ifstream`, read the bytes into a `std::vector<char>`, `ztd::text::transcode`'d it, and then try to vomit the UTF-8 into a terminal.
-We use the replacement error handlers to give me an idea of whether or not any replacement characters (`'�'`) would show up to show that our known-correct Shift JIS was fraudulent and would come out bad anywhere:
+We use the replacement error handlers to give me an idea of whether or not any replacement characters (`'�'`) would show up to display that our known-correct Shift JIS was fraudulent and would come out bad anywhere:

 ```cpp
 #include "shift_jis.hpp"